America’s favorite butterflies: big, bold, beautiful

 #

 In the Deep South, they’re active year-round.
 Elsewhere, they fly from May to October.
-They are one of the very few butterflies that migrate, depending on climate patterns.
-And when they do, it’s in large numbers — thousands-to-millions of them.
-Not only that, but these delicate beauties can fly up to 100 miles per day!
+They’re one of the very few butterflies that migrate, depending on climate patterns.
+And when they do, it’s in large numbers—thousands to millions of them.
+Not only that, but these delicate beauties can fly up to one hundred miles per day!
 Adults in mild winter areas apparently hibernate as pupae.
 In colder regions, they die with the first freeze.

-Foods: Adults nectar on tree sap, decaying fruit and many flowers, including thistle, blazing star, ironweed, Joe-Pye Weed, milkweed and red clover.
-Host plants: They use more than 100, with favorites including mallows, legumes, and thistles.
-Their caterpillars make nests for themselves by weaving leaves together with silk.
-Wingspan: 2 to 2-7/8 (5.1 to 7.4 cm). (photos clockwise from top-left: Cesare Brizio / EOL – cc by-nc 3.0; WW; Miroslav Fiala / EOL – cc by-nc 3.0)
+Foods: Adults nectar on tree sap, decaying fruit, and various flowers, including thistle, blazing star, ironweed, Joe-Pye Weed, milkweed, and red clover.
+Host plants: They use more than one hundred, with favorites including mallows, legumes, and thistles.
+Caterpillars make nests for themselves by weaving leaves together with silk.
+Wingspan: 2.0– 3.0 (5.1–7.4 cm).

 RED ADMIRAL

-The Red Admiral (Limenitis arthemis) is a common butterfly that ranges across the U.S., Canada and as far south as Guatemala.
+The Red Admiral, Limenitis arthemis, is a common butterfly that ranges across the U.S., Canada, and as far south as Guatemala.
 They fly from March to October.
-Their summer generations are more strongly colored than winter populations.
-They typically have one brood in the north and two in the south.
-There’s some mystery to the winter habits of Red Admirals.
+Their summer generations are more intensely colored than winter populations.
+They typically have one brood in the north and two in the South.
+The winter habits of Red Admirals are something of a mystery.
 They’re known to migrate, but whether individuals travel the entire distance or only part way isn’t clear.
 It’s also unknown what proportion, if any, hibernate in their local area.

 Foods: Adults prefer to feed on sap and fermenting fruit.
 When these aren’t available, they nectar on various flowers, including butterfly bush, milkweed, red clover, aster, and Spicebush.
-Host plants: Include nettle, pellitory, and hops.
+Host plants: Nettle, pellitory, hops, and others.
 Young caterpillars eat and live within the shelter of folded leaves, while older ones make a nest of leaves by tying them together with silk.
-Habitat: open woodlands and forest edges, often near water; moist fields, urban parks, and yards.
-Wingspan: 1-3/4 to 3 inches (4.4 to 7.6 cm). (photos clockwise from top-left: Kenneth Dwain Harrelson / Flickr – cc by-sa 3.0; Kenneth Dwain Harrelson / Flickr – cc by-sa 3.0; Anita Gould / Flickr – cc by-nc 2.0)
+Habitat: Open woodlands and forest edges, often near water, moist fields, urban parks, and yards.
+Wingspan: 1.75–3 inches (4.4–7.6 cm).

 #

-The Orange Sulphur (Colias eurytheme) was originally a western species but moved eastward with the planting of alfalfa fields and clear-cutting of forests.
-They’re now one of the most widespread and common butterflies in North America.
+The Orange Sulphur, Colias eurytheme, was originally a western species but moved eastward with the planting of alfalfa fields and clear-cutting of forests.
+They’re now one of North America’s most widespread and common butterflies.
 They fly from June to October in the north and have two to three broods.
-In the south, they fly from March to November (even into December in some areas) and have four or five broods.
+In the South, they fly from March to November (even into December in some areas) and have four or five broods.
 They overwinter as chrysalides.

 Their coloration is highly variable.
-Females range from white or pale- to bright-yellow or orangish on the upper surface, while males are yellow- to bright-orange.
-Males lack the series of white spots that run along the outer edge of the female’s wings.
-The photo above-left is a female.
+Females range from white or pale to bright yellow or orangish on the upper surface, while males are yellow to bright orange.
+Males lack the tiny white spots that run along the outer edge of the female’s wings, as you can see in the photo of a female above, top-left.

-Foods: They nectar from all kinds of flowers, including milkweeds, asters, and dandelion.
+Foods: They nectar from all kinds of flowers, including milkweeds, asters, and dandelions.
 Host plants: Plants in the legume family, including peas, beans, lentils, and white clover.
-Habitat: any open area, clover and alfalfa fields, mowed fields, vacant lots, meadows, roadsides, and city gardens.
-Wingspan: 1-3/8 to 2-3/4 inches (3 to 7 cm). (photos clockwise from top-left: Ken Childs / EOL – cc by-nc-sa-3.0; Outdoors2magic / Wiki – cc by-sa-2.0; M.J.
-Hatfield / BugGuide – cc by-nd-nc-1.0)
+Habitat: Any open area, clover and alfalfa fields, mowed fields, vacant lots, meadows, roadsides, and city gardens.
+Wingspan: 1.38 to 2.75 inches (3–7 cm).

 **The plural of “chrysalis,” which is often mistakenly called a cocoon.
-Cocoons are not the same thing, but both enclose the body of pupating insects.
+Cocoons are not the same thing.
+However, both enclose the body of pupating insects.

 More reading: